MarcinMoskala/KtAcademyPortal/README.md

 <img src="art/Android1.png" width="270"> <img src="art/Android2.png" width="270"> <img src="art/Android3.png" width="270">

+If you open project in Android Studio, it will find both Android mobile and Android watch projects.
+This way you can easily run the projects.

+Backend URL depend on build type.
+Application run in debug mode will use `localhost` as base URL so it will not work unless you run backend first.
+Applicatin run in release mode is production backend as a API base URL.

+If you don't have Android SDL and you don't want to work on Android module then you can change `gradle.properties` property `INCLUDE_ANDROID` to `false`.
+Alternatively you can add `-Dorg.gradle.project.INCLUDE_ANDROID=false` to your gradle build task.

 ## Web

 Web client with the same logic like Android app.
 It is implemented in React.